Swan View - Greenmount - Midvale

 Swan View - Greenmount - Midvale shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Swan View - Greenmount - Midvale has a balanced workforce with white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, unemployment rate is 5.4%.
+Swan View - Greenmount - Midvale has a balanced workforce with representation from both white and blue collar jobs.
+Manufacturing and industrial sectors are prominent in the area's employment scene.

-Over the past year, employment growth was estimated at 3.5%.
-As of June 2025, 7625 residents are employed while unemployment rate is 1.6% higher than Greater Perth's 3.9%.
-Workforce participation is significantly lower at 59.0%.
-Employment concentration is in health care & social assistance, retail trade, and construction.
+The unemployment rate was 5.4% as of June 2021, with an estimated employment growth of 3.5% over the past year.
+As of June 2025, 7,625 residents were employed, but the unemployment rate stood at 5.5%, which is 1.6% higher than Greater Perth's rate of 3.9%.
+Workforce participation was lower in the area at 59.0%, compared to Greater Perth's 65.2%.
+Employment among residents was concentrated in health care & social assistance, retail trade, and construction.

 Frequently Asked Questions - Employment